P-uyoung/AI-research/README.md

     * Mini-batch gradient descent
   * Result
     * (Accuracy) R-square : 0.674
-    * This model is over-fitting.
+    * ---This model is over-fitting.---

 * The second model is about "Prediction of **_Domestic_** Flyashes of Total Amorphous Content(wt. %)".